 Rather than taking on activists issue by issue, the meat industry—along with state legislatures in areas where agriculture is king—are seeking to undercut their most effective means of attack, the undercover investigation, by enacting farm protection bills.

-These laws, more commonly known as ag-gag laws, were passed in Iowa, Utah, Missouri and Arkansas last year (and numerous other bills have failed around the country since the beginning of 2013).
-The state measures aim to discourage undercover investigations of livestock farms and slaughterhouses by criminalizing various aspects of animal rights activism.
+These laws, more commonly known as ag-gag laws, were passed in Iowa, Utah, Missouri, and Arkansas last year (and numerous other bills have failed around the country since the beginning of 2013).
+The state measures aim to discourage undercover investigations of livestock farms and slaughterhouses by criminalizing aspects of animal rights activism.
 They essentially make it a crime to be hired under false pretenses or possess footage of animal cruelty.

 The argument against ag-gag laws is simple: If images that show the inhumane—if not outright criminal—aspects of an industrialized meat production can’t be recorded, then how will producers be held accountable?

 And that’s really the heart of the ag-gag law debate: Who gets to control the images that define the meat industry?
 The illustrations of rolling green hills and smiling pigs on product packaging don’t mesh with grainy video footage of downed cattle being pushed to slaughter with forklifts.
 The meat industry is not wholly pastoral or criminally cruel—despite images presented by either side that suggest the contrary—but to control the visual representation is to control the debate.